How to Photograph Northern Lights in 10 Easy Steps

 - To be at a high latitude (60º or more)

-- A clear night (Zone Area Forecast) with active auroras (Geophysical Institute or SpaceWeather.com ) and dark location away from artificial light
+- A clear night (Zone Area Forecast) with active auroras (NOAA Spaceweather Prediction Center for forecasts, SpaceWeather.com for real-time data) and dark location away from artificial light

 - Land features, such as mountains, rocks or treetops

 - Camera with manual settings and ability to shoot at least at 3200 ISO with minimal noise

 - Wide angle lens (14-35mm range with aperture opening to at least f/2.8 or wider)

 - Formatted memory card(s) with plenty of space

 - Headlamp with infrared red (the less white light you use in the field the better.
 Light will mess up your night vision and interfere with exposures – which surrounding photographers won’t appreciate).

 - Hand and foot warmers (these can also be used to keep batteries warm to prevent them discharging quickly in the cold)

 - Appropriate clothing for the conditions, of course!

 - Plastic ziplock bag large enough to fit camera and lens (before bringing your camera into a warm place after shooting, put it in the ziplock bag, seal, and leave until it warms up to room temperature. this will prevent condensation from building up on the electronics.